okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/aspnet/redirecturi.md

 a URI that is appropriate for your app.
-For example, `https://localhost:44314/interactioncode/callback` if you're using the sample app
+For example, `https://localhost:44314/interactioncode/callback` if you're using the sample app.